 From the SAR testing point of view, lower frequency SAR testing has its own demands; special verification antennas, special simulation liquids and phantoms are required.
 The accredited SAR testing requires the test system to be calibrated and validated.
 The testing consists of following parts;

 1. Tissue simulating liquid dielectric parameter check

 For SAR testing, the phantoms are filled with tissue simulating liquid that has similar electric parameters of either head tissue or muscle tissue.
 The conductivity and permittivity of the tissue are dependent on the frequency.
 Similarly, the simulant liquid has electric parameters that alter with frequency.
 The conductivity and the permittivity of the tissue simulant are measured prior the SAR testing.
 The testing of the dielectric parameters is done by using Dielectric Assessment Kit, DAK and vector network analyzer.
 If the dielectric parameters are not within specified limits of the target values specified in standards, the liquid is adjusted by adding water or other ingredients to meet the required specifications.

-In Verkotan we have the capability to produce tissue simulating liquids from 30MHz to 6GHz.
-We offer head simulating liquids, body tissue simulating liquids, simulants for non-standard testing, and for research purposes.
+In Verkotan we have the capability to produce tissue simulating liquids from 12MHz to 6GHz.
+We offer head simulating liquids, body tissue simulating liquids, simulants for non-standard testing, and simulants for research purposes.

 2. Test system check

 The system check is required to verify the measurement setup before the SAR testing of the device can be done.
 The purpose of the system check is verifying that a SAR measurement system operates within its specifications at the test frequencies.
 With system check the measurement system is detected for not having any test system component failures or drifts or any unfavorable conditions in environment, such as RF interference.